Special-Niewbie/HandleOS/features.md

 10. **Core Isolation + CFG** (set to OFF):

        - **What is Core Isolation Memory Integrity?**
          Core isolation provides enhanced protection against malware and other attacks by isolating critical system processes from the operating system and device.
 Memory integrity, a feature of core isolation, helps prevent malicious code from interfering with high-security processes.
 By enabling Memory Integrity, you add an additional layer of defense to protect your system from potential attacks.
        - **What is Control Flow Guard (CFG)?**
          Control Flow Guard (CFG) is a security feature designed to protect against memory corruption vulnerabilities.
 It achieves this by enforcing strict restrictions on where an application can execute code from, making it much harder for exploits to execute arbitrary code through vulnerabilities like buffer overflows.
 CFG builds on previous exploit mitigation technologies such as /GS (Buffer Security Check), DEP (Data Execution Prevention), and ASLR (Address Space Layout Randomization).
        - **Benefits of Core Isolation and CFG:**
          - Prevent memory corruption and ransomware attacks by isolating critical system processes.
          - Restrict server capabilities to minimize the attack surface and reduce the risk of exploitation.
          - Make it more difficult for attackers to exploit vulnerabilities and execute arbitrary code.
        - **Explanation**
          By default, Core Isolation and CFG are set to OFF to optimize performance, especially on systems with limited resources.
 Enabling these features provides additional security but may impact system performance.
 So for majority of the situation it's safe to keep turning OFF, consider enabling them if you require enhanced protection against potential threats and are willing to trade off some performance for increased security.

 11. **Reduce Network Latency**
         The `Reduce Network Latency` option is designed to optimize your network performance by adjusting the handling of network packets for online competitive Games.
 Here’s a brief overview of how it works and when to use it:

         **Understanding Nagle's Algorithm**
         Nagle's Algorithm is a technique used to improve network efficiency by reducing the number of small packets sent over the network.
 It works by buffering small packets until a full-sized packet can be sent.
 This can be beneficial for high-bandwidth connections with large data transfers but may introduce delays in latency-sensitive applications.

         *Recommendations*

         - **For Low Latency Connections:** If you prioritize low latency and need immediate responsiveness (e.g., for online gaming or real-time applications), it is advisable to turn off Nagle's Algorithm.
 This allows the sender to send packets of any size immediately, reducing delays caused by buffering.

         - **For High Bandwidth Large Transfers:** If your primary use involves high-bandwidth connections with large data transfers (e.g., file downloads or streaming), enabling Nagle's Algorithm can be beneficial.
 It helps optimize the use of network bandwidth by minimizing the number of packets sent, which can improve overall transfer efficiency.

+    ​

         > ***Important Note***:
         > This switch applies the `Reduce Network Latency` setting, only to the currently connected network and IP address.
 If you change your IP address or switch to a different network, you will need to re-enable the switch to apply the setting to the new network or IP.
         >
         > By adjusting this setting, you can better tailor your network performance to match your specific needs, whether you require low latency for interactive applications or optimized bandwidth for large data transfers.

 12. **Optimize Memory and Reduce Stutter by BCD** (set to ON):
         This setting is designed to optimize memory performance and reduce stuttering by modifying the Boot Configuration Data (BCD).
 To use this feature effectively, `Secure Boot` must be completely disabled in the BIOS.
 If Secure Boot is enabled, this optimization will not function as intended.

       - **How It Works:**
-          ***i.*** The optimization avoids the use of non-contiguous portions of low-memory from the operating system.
+        - ***i.*** The optimization avoids the use of non-contiguous portions of low-memory from the operating system.
 This boosts memory performance and can improve micro-stuttering in about 80% of cases.

-          ***ii.*** It also addresses command buffer stutter, particularly after disabling 5-level paging on 10th generation Intel processors.
+          - ***ii.*** It also addresses command buffer stutter, particularly after disabling 5-level paging on 10th generation Intel processors.
-          ***Note*:** that this optimization can cause system instability or freezes if the memory sticks are unstable.
+            Note: that this optimization can cause system instability or freezes if the memory sticks are unstable.

-        - **Reverting to Standard Settings:**
+          -  ***Reverting to Standard Settings:***
             If you encounter issues with USB devices that are functional but corrupted, or if you wish to return to default system settings, you can turn the switch to OFF and re-enable `Secure Boot` in the BIOS.
 This will revert the system to its standard configuration and should resolve any related issues.

 13. **Reduce High DPC/ISR Latencies in Windows** (set to ON):
         This setting activates a Windows tweak package that is not included by default in the operating system.
 It helps to mitigate issues related to high DPC (Deferred Procedure Call) and ISR (Interrupt Service Routine) latencies.
 It's safe to keep **ON**.
-        **What It Does:**
+       - **What It Does:**
          - **Tell Windows to stop tolerating high DPC/ISR latencies:**
            By enabling this tweak, Windows is instructed to handle high latency events more aggressively, which can lead to improved system responsiveness and performance.

-          **Understanding DPC and ISR:**
+    - **Understanding DPC and ISR:**

-          ***i.*** **DPC (Deferred Procedure Call):** DPCs are used to defer the execution of a task that must be handled at a later time.
+      - ***i.*** **DPC (Deferred Procedure Call):**
+        DPCs are used to defer the execution of a task that must be handled at a later time.
 High DPC latency can cause system delays and affect real-time performance.
-          ***ii.*** **ISR (Interrupt Service Routine):** ISRs are routines that handle hardware interrupts.
+      - ***ii.*** **ISR (Interrupt Service Routine):**
+        ISRs are routines that handle hardware interrupts.
 High ISR latency can lead to delays in processing these interrupts, which can affect the system's responsiveness.
 By reducing high DPC and ISR latencies, this setting aims to enhance overall system performance and responsiveness.